 We’ve compiled this guide of some of our favorite places to visit for all the holidays throughout the year.
 You’ll find outdoor carnivals and festivities, afternoon tea and scrumptious celebratory buffets, fun parades and activities, and a chance for the kids to meet everyone from Santa and Mrs. Claus to the Easter Bunny.

-Plus, you can get a discount on many of these hotels by booking through NEA Vacations.
-Rates vary by date and room type so log in to check pricing for your preferred getaway.
+Plus, you can get a discount on many of these hotels by booking through NEA Travel.
+Rates vary by date and room type, so log in to check pricing for your preferred getaway.
 In addition to getting a terrific nightly rate, you’ll earn NEA Travel Dollars that you can apply to future travel costs.

 Where to celebrate Christmas

 Located in the heart of the Windy City, the luxurious Fairmont Chicago, Millennium Park is hosting the Fairmont Lodge this winter, complete with dozens of lit-up trees and other decorations.
 Nestled between Millennium Park and the Magnificent Mile, the Lodge provides an unexpected holiday haven for travelers to experience the magic of winter while escaping to the great indoors to warm up.
 Guests can relax and have fun with the cozy décor, indoor “fire pits” and festive programming while enjoying sweet and savory fondue, cocktails and s’mores.